allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > on available events.
 To sustain attention, replace this person with another one.
 In case of inconsistencies with the timeline,
 > we complete it with the missing events.
 >
-> However, you can do all of it &mdash; if among participants are some shy people or your participants’ supervisor is in
+> However, you can do all of it &mdash; if among participants there are some shy people or your participants’ supervisor is in
 > the room, when you tell the story you can make intentional errors or ask silly questions.
 All of this eventually will
 > help to explore the domain.
 >